the-jeffski/system_sensors/README.md

 @reboot <git clone location>/src/bin/ip_pipe.sh
 ```
 This little script will create a pipe and fetch the Host OS IP address and put it in the pipe.
-The container will have the pipe mounted `/tmp/system_sensor_pipe:/app/host/system_sensor_pipe:ro` so it can read the ip.
+The container will have the pipe mounted in\
+`/tmp/system_sensor_pipe:/app/host/system_sensor_pipe:ro`\
-this is required sinds docker container can't and *shouldn't* access the host OS
+so it can read the ip.
+This is required since docker container can't and *shouldn't* access the host OS.

 ## Start Container
 Running in docker container is very symplistic: